sei-international/AFOLU-tool/docs/setup/software-requirements.md

 [Previous]({{ '/setup/setup/' | relative_url }})
 ## Software Requirements

-The tool is integrated into the Long-term Energy Alternatives Planning System (LEAP) platform and requires users to LEAP installed on their computers.
+The tool is integrated into the Long-term Energy Alternatives Planning System (LEAP) platform.
+Before installing and running the AFOLU model, user need to  install LEAP.

-### System requirements for running LEAP on your computer
+### System requirements for installing LEAP on your computer

 **Required:** Microsoft Windows 7, 8, or 10 (64-bit)
 **Not supported:** macOS or Linux (unless running in a virtual Windows environment)